ai-flowx/.github/profile/README.md

 $ great! show shai features please.

 1. artifactgpt
-   analyze artifact component with gpt
+   artifact component with gpt

 2. buildgpt
-   analyze compiling and building with gpt
+   compiling and building with gpt

 3. codegpt
-   analyze source code with gpt
+   source code with gpt

 4. gitgpt
-   analyze git repository with gpt
+   git repository with gpt

 5. lintgpt
-   analyze bugs and vulnerabilities with gpt
+   bugs and vulnerabilities with gpt

 6. metalgpt
-   analyze bare metal server with gpt
+   bare metal server with gpt

-$ awesome!✌🤩
+$ awesome!🤩
 ```